Better Gummy Texture

 3) Make curing conditions non-negotiable

-Curing is where “pretty good” becomes consistent.
-Humidity and airflow swings can turn a stable gummy into a sticky one (or a brittle one) without any formula changes at all.
+Curing is where "pretty good" becomes consistent.
+Swings in humidity and airflow can turn a stable gummy into a sticky one (or a brittle one) without any formula changes at all.

 When the process is controlled and texture still needs refinement, formulation changes should be done with a clear purpose: stabilize aw, reduce gradients, and maintain a consistent bite across real storage conditions.

-Humectants can improve chew and reduce drying, but too much can lock in tackiness-especially if your distribution chain includes warm or humid environments.
-The best approach is to use humectants as part of an aw strategy, not as a last-minute rescue.
+Humectants can improve chew and reduce drying, but too much can create tackiness, especially if your distribution chain includes warm or humid environments.
+The best approach is to use humectants as part of an aw strategy, not as a quick fix.

 Acid timing (critical in pectin systems)

 Acid impacts set behavior and final texture.
-If added at the wrong time or temperature, it can create batch-to-batch chew variation that’s hard to troubleshoot after the fact.
-Validating this step is often higher impact than tweaking a label formula.
+If added at the wrong time or temperature, it can create batch-to-batch chew variation that's hard to troubleshoot after the fact.
+Validating this step is often more impactful than tweaking a label formula.

 Manage hygroscopic or difficult-to-disperse components